| | | | | | | | | |

 Is Mushroom & Leek Risotto Vegan, Gluten Free, Soy Free and Nut Free?

-You might be surprised to learn that this recipe is Vegan, gluten-free, Soy Free, and Nut Free.
+You might be surprised to learn that this recipe is vegan, gluten free, soy free, and nut free.
 Most people with common dietary requirements will be able to enjoy this mushroom and leek risotto – making it the perfect meal to bring to dinner parties, potlucks, or simply to serve to your family.
 It’s also alcohol-free, for those who abstain from cooking with alcohol religious or personal reasons.

 Risotto is not typically vegan or alcohol-free.
 It’s usually cooked with white wine, and often chicken stock.
 Instead, I opt for a combination of vegetable stock (I use a Knorr stock cube for convenience) and stock made from dried porcini mushrooms.
-Although typically finished with a hard cheese like parmesan, since it’s neither vegetarian nor vegan, I opt for a Vegan alternative like Follow Your Heart Grated Parm.
+Although typically finished with a hard cheese like parmesan, since it’s neither vegetarian nor vegan, I opt for a vegan alternative like Follow Your Heart Grated Parm.
 I like to stir some Vegan butter through at the end too, but both are optional.

 How do I make the perfect Risotto?